David-L-R/David-L-R/README.md

 ### 🎖️ Extensive experience

 - Leading both teams and projects
-- Over a decade teaching and training students and staff
+- Teaching and training students and staff

 ### 🔥 Deep passion